Jetraw/pyDpcore/readme.md

 # pyDpcore, the python module for Dpcore
 This is a Python module to Dpcore prepare images in order to be compressed with JetRaw afterwards.
 For more info visit https://www.dotphoton.com/

 ## Requirements
-- Jetraw/Dpcore installed on a Windows computer.
+- Jetraw/Dpcore installed on a Windows computer.<br/>
+*Note:* if you do not have Jetraw installed visit https://www.jetraw.com/downloads/software and for usage information https://github.com/Jetraw/Jetraw
 - Camera calibration file.

 ## Installation